ratpack/ratpack/ratpack-manual/src/content/chapters/35-config.md

 Most applications need some level of configuration.
 This can be used to specify the correct external resources to use (databases, other services, etc.), tune performance, or otherwise adjust to the requirements of a given environment.
-`ratpack-config` provides an easy, flexible mechanism to access configuration information in your Ratpack application.
+Ratpack provides an easy, flexible mechanism to access configuration information in your Ratpack application.

 Configuration data is accessed via object binding using Jackson.
 Configuration objects provided by Ratpack are intended to be usable out of the box.
 Configuration data can be loaded from multiple sources, such as YAML files, JSON files, properties files, environment variables and system properties.

 ## Quick-Start
-To get started using `ratpack-config`:
+To get started:

-1. Add a `compile` dependency on the module to your build file
 1. Within your `RatpackServer` definition function, build a [`ConfigData`](api/ratpack/config/ConfigData.html) instance (see class documentation for an example)
 1. Retrieve bound configuration objects from the config data